zlatkomq/estimation-tool-chunker/README.md

 ## Configuration

 Configuration is handled through environment variables.
 Here is a list of the available configuration variables.
 They are defined in `src/config.py`

 - `NUM_WORKERS`: The number of processes to run
 - `LOG_LEVEL`: The lowest level of logs to display.
 One of DEBUG, INFO, WARNING, CRITICAL, ERROR
 - `DEV_MODE`: Sets automatic reload of the service.
 Useful during development
 - `PORT`: The port to run the server on
+- `AUTH_TOKEN`: Token to use for authentication.
+Token is expected in the `Authorization: Bearer: <token>` format in the request header.
+The service is unprotected if this option is omitted